 University of the People does not discriminate on any basis and is committed to equality of opportunity.
 Discrimination is defined as (1) treating members of a protected class less favorably because of their membership in that class or (2) having a policy or practice that has a disproportionately adverse impact on protected class members.
 University of the People will not engage in discrimination and prohibits all forms of harassment in its educational and employment programs, policies, practices, or procedures on the basis of race, color, sex, religion, national origin, age, disability, sexual orientation including gender identity, and veteran status.
 The University will comply with all federal and state non-discrimination, equal opportunity and affirmative action laws, orders and regulations.
 This non-discrimination policy applies to admissions, employment, access to and treatment in University programs and activities.

 Disability Policy

-University of the People recognizes and accepts its obligations under the Americans with Disabilities Act of 1990 (as amended), and Section 504 of the Rehabilitation Act of 1973 (as amended), requiring the University to provide reasonable accommodations to qualified disabled students in its educational programs.
+University of the People recognizes and accepts its obligations to provide reasonable accommodations to qualified disabled students in its educational programs.

 Applicants with questions about disability accommodations should confer with their Admissions Advisor.